-When it comes to uploading and receiving file uploads, it’s critical that data is protected from threats and unauthorized access.
-It’s especially important for remote video production teams that request large media files from external collaborators for review and approval across time zones, and without firsthand knowledge of their partners’ security postures.
+When it comes to knowing how to upload files securely, it’s critical that data is protected from threats and unauthorized access.
+It’s especially important for remote video production teams that request large media files from external collaborators across time zones, who don’t have firsthand knowledge of their partners’ security postures.

 Are you confident that your servers and networks are safe from data vulnerabilities?
 To learn how to strengthen your security when uploading files or large datasets, we break it down for you below.